mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - UDF (Universal Disk Format) Disk Related Items.md

     Hex code (type L to list codes):

-If it asks you to select a partition to act on, rememeber the partition number from above and enter that; it should be `1`.
+If it asks you to select a partition to act on, remember the partition number from above and enter that; it should be `1`.
 Then select `6` for the `FAT16` partition type.
 The output should then be:

     Changed system type of partition 1 to 6 (FAT16)